-Revenue from the sale of goods comes from sales of Optical Fiber Component and Radio Frequency Connecter products.
-Sales of Optical Fiber Component and Radio Frequency Connecter products are recognized as revenue when the goods are delivered to the customer's specific location because it is the time when the customer has full discretion over the manner of distribution and price to sell the goods, has the primary responsibility for sales to future customers, and bears the risks of obsolescence.
+Revenue from the sale of goods comes from sales of optical fiber components and radio frequency connecter products.
+Sales of optical fiber components and radio frequency connecter products are recognized as revenue when the goods are shipped or delivered to the customer's specific location because it is the time when the customer has full discretion over the manner of distribution and price to sell the goods, has the primary responsibility for sales to future customers, and bears the risks of obsolescence.
 Trade receivables and revenue are recognized concurrently.

-Revenue is measured at the fair value of the consideration received or receivable.
-Revenue is reduced for estimated customer returns, rebates and other similar allowances.
-The Company estimated customer returns and rebates to recognized refund liability (other current liabilities) based on past experience and consider different contract conditions.
+Revenue is measured at the fair value of the consideration received or receivable, and is reduced for estimated customer returns, rebates and other similar allowances.
+Taking into consideration the different contractual terms, the Company estimated customer returns and rebates that are likely to happen based on past experience, and the returns and rebates are recognized as refund liabilities (other current liabilities).